BubbuDert249/UBoot-for-Wii-U/README.md

 # UBoot-for-Wii-U
-Hi this is UBoot for Wii U In CSPL (Custom Scripts Programming Language) <br>
+Hi this is UBoot for Wii U In CSPL Bubbu Ver.
+(Custom Scripts Programming Language) <br>
 NOTE: CSPL is similar to C++. <br>
 NOTICE: The all files without readme need be in Wii U <br>
 <hr>